Teaching Urban EdVenture: A Fifth-Grade Service-Learning Course

 - Gain a basic understanding about experiential education so that you can incorporate its principles into your classes.

 Gain a fundamental understanding of the definition of philanthropy and why people give.
 We summarize how society's three sectors work together, and highlight the unique qualities of the nonprofit sector.
-This background is highly useful for teachers offering a philanthropy course and for teachers and service-learning coordinators who engage students with community nonprofit organizations.
+This background is highly useful for teachers offering a philanthropy course and for facilitators and service-learning coordinators who engage young people with community nonprofit organizations.

 This section briefly explains the philosophy of experiential education and the types of learning approaches it encompasses.
 Get a deeper explanation of a particular experiential pedagogy called service learning.
 The “five stages of service learning” are briefly explained.